Henry W. Coe State Park: Development and facilities

-A fourth access area is the Dowdy Ranch Visitor's Center, opened 19 May 2007, with access via the unpaved Kaiser-Aetna Road from Bell Station on State Route 152.
+A fourth access area is the Dowdy Ranch Visitor Center, opened 19 May 2007, with access via the unpaved Kaiser-Aetna Road from Bell Station on State Route 152.
 This entrance is occasionally open only on summer weekends.
 Bikers and backpackers can access the park via this road at any time, provided they are willing to hike or ride the seven steep miles to the park boundary.
 When open, parking is available at Dowdy Ranch visitor center, including overnight.
 Visitors must leave by Sunday evening or stay until the following Saturday opening.
 There is excellent parking for equestrians.
-During the annual Coe Backcountry Weekend event in April, around 300 vehicles are permitted to travel up Kaiser Atena road as far as the Orestimba Corral which is 5 miles beyond the Dowdy Ranch visitors center.
+During the annual Coe Backcountry Weekend event in April, around 300 vehicles are permitted to travel up Kaiser Aetna road as far as the Orestimba Corral which is 5 miles beyond the Dowdy Ranch visitors center.

 A future entrance is planned to be located in San Antonio Valley in the northernmost part of the park, though it will likely be many years before funds are available to do this.

-Many sources of water are found within the park, including seasonal springs and watercourses and old ponds built by the cattle ranchers.
-The springs and water troughs have been maintained and improved by park volunteers.
+Many sources of water are found within the park, including perennial springs, seasonal springs and watercourses and old ponds and lakes built by the cattle ranchers.
+The springs and water troughs are maintained and improved by park volunteers.
 All surface water in the park should be filtered before drinking to remove harmful organisms.

 The state has replaced the many crude pit toilets with clean well-maintained toilet structures known by the volunteers as "Taj MaPotties".
 They are wheelchair-friendly, but the trails to them are not.